 Australian Goldendoodle vs Regular Goldendoodle: What’s the difference?

-The Australian Goldendoodle is the result of a regular Goldendoodle mating with an Australian Labradoodle.
+The Australian Goldendoodle is the result of a regular Goldendoodle connecting with an Australian Labradoodle.
 Depending on which parent the Australian Goldendoodle takes after, it can be similar or completely different from a standard Goldendoodle.
 Some key differences are:

 - The Australian Goldendoodle is hypoallergenic, the Goldendoodle is not.